rclone/rclone/docs/content/rc.md

 This takes the following parameters

-- srcFs - a remote name string eg "drive:src" for the source
+- srcFs - a remote name string e.g. "drive:src" for the source
-- dstFs - a remote name string eg "drive:dst" for the destination
+- dstFs - a remote name string e.g. "drive:dst" for the destination

 See the [copy command](/commands/rclone_copy/) command for more information on the above.